BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 destroy all the city for lack of five?
 And he said, If I find there forty and five, I will not destroy it.

+18:29 And he spake unto him yet again, and said, Peradventure there shall be forty found there.
+And he said, I will not do it for forty's sake.

+18:30 And he said unto him, Oh let not the LORD be angry, and I will
+speak: Peradventure there shall thirty be found there.
+And he said, I will not do it, if I find thirty there.

+18:31 And he said, Behold now, I have taken upon me to speak unto the
+LORD: Peradventure there shall be twenty found there.
+And he said, I will not destory it for twenty's sake.

+18:32 And he said, Oh let not the LORD be angry, and I will speak yet but this once: Peradventure ten shall be found there.
+And he said, I will not destroy it for ten's sake.

+18:33 And the LORD went his way, as soon as he had left communing with
+Abraham: and Abraham returned unto his place.

+19:1 And there came two angels to Sodom at even; and Lot sat in the gate of Sodom: and Lot seeing them rose up to meet them; and he bowed himself with his face toward the ground; 19:2 And he said, Behold now, my lords, turn in, I pray you, into your servant's house, and tarry all night, and wash your feet, and ye shall rise up early, and go on your ways.
+And they said, Nay; but we will abide in the street all night.

+19:3 And he pressed upon them greatly; and they turned in unto him, and entered unto his house; and he made them a feast, and did bake unleavened bread, and they did eat.

+19:4 But before they lay down, the men of the city, even the men of Sodom, compassed the house round, both old and young, all the people from every quarter: 19:5 And they called unto Lot, and said unto him, Where are the men which came in to thee this night? bring them out unto us, that we may know them.

+19:6 And Lot went out at the door unto them, and shut the door after him, 19:7 And said, I pray you, brethren, do not so wickedly.

+19:8 Behold now, I have two daughters which have not known man; let me, I pray you, bring them out unto you, and do ye to them as is good in your eyes: only unto these men do nothing; for therefore came they under the shadow of my roof.

+19:9 And they said, Stand back.
+And they said again, This one fellow came in to sojourn, and he will needs be a judge: now will we deal worse with thee, than with them.
+And they pressed sore upon the man, even Lot, and came near to break the door.

+19:10 But the men put forth their hand, and pulled Lot into the house to them, and shut to the door.

+19:11 And they smote the men that were at the door of the house with blindness, both small and great: so that they wearied themselves to find the door.

+19:12 And the men said unto Lot, Hast thou here any besides? son in law, and thy sons, and thy daughters, and whatsoever thou hast in the city, bring them out of this place: 19:13 For we will destroy this place, because the cry of them is waxen great before the face of the LORD; and the LORD hath sent us to destroy it.

+19:14 And Lot went out, and spake unto his sons in law, which married his daughters, and said, Up, get you out of this place; for the LORD will destroy this city.
+But he seemed as one that mocked unto his sons in law.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the